Yugoslav Partisans: Composition

 In partitioned Yugoslavia, partisan resistance developed among the Slovenes in German-annexed Slovenia, engaging mostly in small-scale sabotage.
 In Serbia, a cetnik resistance organization developed under a former Yugoslav Army Colonel, Draža Mihailovic.
 After a disastrous defeat in an uprising in June 1941, this organization tended to withdraw from confrontation with the Axis occupying forces.
 The communist-dominated Partisan organization under the leadership of Josef Tito was a multi-ethnic resistance force – including Serbs, Croats, Montenegrins, Bosniaks, Jews, and Slovenes.
 Based primarily in Bosnia and northwestern Serbia, Tito's Partisans fought the Germans and Italians most consistently and played a major role in driving the German forces out of Yugoslavia in 1945.

 By April 1945, there were some 800,000 soldiers in the Partisan army.
 Composition by region (ethnicity is not taken into account) from late 1941 to late 1944 was as follows:

 According to Fabijan Trgo in the summer of 1944 the National Liberation Army had about 350,000 soldiers in 39 divisions, which were grouped into 12 Corps.
 In September 1944 about 100,000 soldiers in 17 divisions were ready to enter the final phase of the battle for the liberation of Serbia, overall in all Yugoslav areas the National Liberation Army had about 400,000 armed soldiers.
-That is, 15 corps, ie 50 divisions, 2 operational groups, 16 independent brigades, 130 partisan detachments, the navy and the first aviation formations.
+That is, 15 corps, i.e. 50 divisions, 2 operational groups, 16 independent brigades, 130 partisan detachments, the navy and the first aviation formations.
 At the beginning of 1945, the number of soldiers was about 600,000.
 On March 1, the Yugoslav Army had more than 800,000 soldiers, grouped in 63 divisions.